nikhil-desai/DIG4503/README.md

 # rapidAppRepo
-A repository for the UCF Class Rapid Application Development
+A repository for the UCF Class, DIG4503: Rapid Application Development